kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-01-21-let-the-comments-drive-your-code.md

 - You can sketch out the steps this way to, maybe, instruct someone about the functionality that you want them to write.
 - Documentation! the comments might be too abstract but they may definitely prove helpful later on.

 And that wraps it up.
 Do you have any tips of your own?
-How do you go about coding?
+How do you go about coding something?
 I would love to hear from you in the comments section below.